-They have chained themselves to other people — their spouses, their parents, their bosses — and are now completely dependent on them to live their lives.
+They have materially or emotionally chained themselves to others — their parents, their spouses, their friends — and are now dependent on their support.

-All the truly independent people I have ever met shared the same few basic beliefs.
-Here they are.
+All the truly independent people I have ever met shared the same three basic beliefs.
+You must adopt these as well.

 a) You Are by Yourself

 You should never expect other people to take care of your problems.
-When it happens, be thankful.
-But do not demand it, ever.
+Ultimately, you are by yourself.

 We become what we constantly think about.

-Therefore, it is imperative to stay away from all drama.
-If you let others get to you, you allow them to spend your limited attention on behalf of you.
+Thus, it is imperative to stay clear of all personal drama.
+If you let others get to you, they will dictate where your attention goes.

-In contrast, an individualist understands that whatever problem they face, there is always a solution only dependent on them.
+In contrast, an individualist understands that whatever problem they face, there is always a course of action that only depends on them.

 For example …